dennisfelczy/OpenAI_Document_Analyzer/README.md

 ## Setup:
 ### Project
-You start by first creating a new project which will create a new folder in the projects folder If you put a logo.png file inside of the project folder it will be used as the logo in the application. otherwise the default logo (img.png) will be used
+You start by first creating a new project which will create a new folder in the projects folder.
+If you put a logo.png file inside of the project folder it will be used as the logo in the application. otherwise the default logo (img.png) will be used

 ### Documents
-Now can upload your documents to the project
+Now you can upload your documents to the project.
-After that you can start the analysis with Azure AI Document Intelligence Depending on the length of the document, the analysis can take several minutes When the Analysis is finished you multiple JSON and md files are created inside the files subfolder of your project:
+After that you can start the analysis with Azure AI Document Intelligence.
+Depending on the length of the document, the analysis can take several minutes.
+When the Analysis is finished, multiple JSON and md files are created inside the files subfolder of your project:
 - *.json: contains the raw output of the analysis
 - *.md: contains the full text of the document in markdown format
 - *.pagecontent.json: contains the content of the pages in markdown format with the page number as the json key